JaredReisinger/jaredreisinger.com/content/engineering/index.md

 Good examples of the kind of "best processes" I aim for can be found in:

+- [**@jaredreisinger/react-crossword**](https://github.com/JaredReisinger/react-crossword) ([npm](https://www.npmjs.com/package/@jaredreisinger/react-crossword)): A flexible, responsive, and easy-to-use crossword component for React apps.
+I used first Greenkeeper, and then Snyk to keep an eye on dependencies---in many cases it handles updates entirely hands-free---and any commits are automatically built via Travis CI.
+Further, the `semantic-release` tool ensures that the version number is bumped and a new package published to npm based entirely on the kind of change in the commit.

 - [**order-fetcher**](https://github.com/JaredReisinger/order-fetcher): An easy-to-use command-line for extracting order/item data from a WooCommerce site.
-I use Greenkeeper to keep an eye on dependencies---and in many cases it handles updates entirely hands-free---and any commits are automatically built via Travis CI.
+I used first Greenkeeper, and then Snyk to keep an eye on dependencies---in many cases it handles updates entirely hands-free---and any commits are automatically built via Travis CI.
 Further, the `semantic-release` tool ensures that the version number is bumped and a new package published to npm based entirely on the kind of change in the commit.

 - [**semantic-release-image**](https://github.com/JaredReisinger/semantic-release-image): The `semantic-release` toolset, packaged as a standalone Docker image and updated weekly.
 This project uses GitHub Actions to automatically build and deploy the most recent versions of the tool and plugins, and helps any project---but especially non-Node.js ones---use `semantic-release` to manange releases.